sontx/letrun/README.md

 }
 ```

-### Command Plugin

-This plugin allows you to extend the CLI tool with custom commands.
-We're using `commander` package to define commands.
-Please refer to this sample for more details: [sample-command-plugin.ts](packages/plugin/src/sample-command-plugin.ts).

-### Script Engine

-This plugin allows some tasks to run script code in a sandboxed environment.
-The code is executed in a separate process to prevent side effects.

-Currently, we support JavaScript and Python (with some limitations) scripts.

-Almost system tasks (switch, while, lambda) that support expression input can be evaluated as a script.

-### Logger Plugin

-This plugin allows you to config how the CLI tool logs messages.
-The [default implementation](packages/plugin/src/winston-logger-plugin.ts) uses the `winston` package under the hook.
-Be aware that changing the implementation may affect the [Log Transport Plugin](#log-transport-plugin) as well.

-### Log Transport Plugin

-This plugin allows you to add more log transports which using `winston` package by default.
-This is useful if you want to send logs to a remote server, a file, etc.
-The default implementation logs messages to the [console](packages/plugin/src/console-logger.ts).

-### Parameter Interpolator

-This plugin is used by the [workflow-runner](#workflow-runner) plugin to interpolate parameters values.
-`Interpolation` is a process of replacing placeholders in a string with actual values which are used in expressions like `${task1.output.name}`.
-The default implementation is [expression-parameter-interpolator.ts](packages/plugin/src/expression-parameter-interpolator.ts).

-### Persistence

-This plugin is used to persist data to a storage.
-The default implementation uses a [file-based storage](packages/plugin/src/file-persistence.ts).

 ### Input Parameter

 This plugin is used to parse or load the raw input parameter to the desired format.
 The [default implementation](packages/plugin/src/default-input-parameter.ts) supports JSON string and file input (JSON and YAML format)
 and converts the input to an object.

-### Id Generator

-This plugin is used to generate unique IDs for tasks and can look up the parent id from any child id.
-The [default implementation](packages/plugin/src/default-id-generator.ts) is using `/` as a separator for the parent id.

 ### Task Invoker